Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 What else did Houyhnhnm computing have in common with Martian software?
 How did it crucially differ?
 How did they equally or differently resemble Human systems or differ from them?
-Ngnghm took a long look at Urbit;
+Ann took a long look at Urbit;
-while he concluded that indeed the three approaches were quite distinct, he also helped me identify the principles underlying their mutual differences and commonalities.
+while she concluded that indeed the three approaches were quite distinct, she also helped me identify the principles underlying their mutual differences and commonalities.

 <!-- more -->